 Civilization IV: Beyond the Sword is an app designed by Firaxis Games.
 Civilization IV: Beyond the Sword was first published on .
-Civilization IV: Beyond the Sword is currently available on Steam, Other.Sid Meier's Civilization IV®: Beyond the Sword is the second expansion pack for Civilization IV - the 2005 PC Game of the Year that has become a worldwide h...
+Civilization IV: Beyond the Sword is accessible for Steam, Other.Sid Meier's Civilization IV®: Beyond the Sword is the second expansion pack for Civilization IV - the 2005 PC Game of the Year that has become a worldwide hit.
+The...

 Civilization IV: Beyond the Sword Review

 Civilization IV: Beyond the Sword is an application by Firaxis Games.
 Civilization IV: Beyond the Sword was first published on .
 It is available on Steam, Other.